Phones · Resale guide

 Factors That Affect Oppo Find X9s Resale Value

 Original Box and Accessories.
-Having the original SuperVOOC charger, cable, and box can add ₹2,000-₹3,500 to the perceived value.
-Buyers appreciate a complete package, especially for a premium device.
+Having the original SuperVOOC charger, cable, and box can add ₹2,000-₹4,000 to the value.
+The proprietary fast charger is a big plus.
+Missing these makes your phone look less “complete” and harder to sell at a premium.

 Maintenance Cost Breakdown (India, 2026)